-Similar distributions of SW can be seen at other times during the day, with larger differences between the reference and modified run in the morning and in the late afternoon.
+[27] Similar distributions of SW can be seen at other times during the day, with larger differences between the reference and modified run in the morning and in the late afternoon.

-4.2 Observed and simulated (reference) temperatures
+4.2.
+Observed and Simulated (Reference) Temperatures

-The observed temperature soundings between 06 and 16 UTC (07-17 local time) are shown in Figure 6a, revealing a classical example of a morning temperature inversion break-up (see e.g. Stull (1988)).
+[28] The observed temperature soundings between 06 and 16 UTC (07-17 local time) are shown in Figure 6a, revealing a classical example of a morning temperature inversion breakup [see, e.g., Stull, 1988].
 The figure clearly demonstrates how the ground was heated by solar radiation and how statically unstable air close to ground penetrates deeper into the inversion layer and destroys it from below.
-The observations do not indicate any influence of the free atmosphere (FA) above the PBL in the break-up.
-The FA influence on the inversion break up is described by many textbooks, e.g. Stull (1988) or Garrat (1999) in the explanation of the temperature inversion break-up, but is not seen in these observations.
-At 11 UTC, the atmospheric boundary layer stratification was close to neutral (constant potential temperature), indicating that the break-up of the inversion was completed.
+The observations do not indicate any influence of the free atmosphere (FA) above the PBL in the breakup.
+The FA influence on the inversion break up is described by many textbooks, e.g., Stull [1988] or Garrat [1999], in the explanation of the temperature inversion breakup, but is not seen in these observations.
+At 11 UTC, the atmospheric boundary layer stratification was close to neutral (constant potential temperature), indicating that the breakup of the inversion was completed.

-Simulated temperature soundings at the observation site for the reference run are shown in Figure 6b.
+[29] Simulated temperature soundings at the observation site for the reference run are shown in Figure 6b.
 The reference agrees well at 06 UTC and from noon.
 At 06 UTC both the shape of the inversion and the surface temperatures are as the observed.
-After 12 UTC the modelled neutral profiles are close to observed, although the temperatures are slightly too cold.
-The largest discrepancies are seen in the morning during the break-up of the inversion.
+After 12 UTC the modeled neutral profiles are close to observed, although the temperatures are slightly too cold.
+The largest discrepancies are seen in the morning during the breakup of the inversion.
 At 06 and 07 UTC the errors are growing and the correspondence to observations is rather moderate, especially concerning the shape of the inversion.
-The break-up of the temperature inversion is obviously faster in MM5 than in the observations.
-At 09 UTC observations still shows an inversion i from 130 m, while it has totally disappeared in the reference run.
+The inversion breakup is obviously faster in MM5 than in the observations.
+At 09 UTC observations still show an inversion from 130 m, while it has totally disappeared in the reference run.

-To evaluate the modelled inversion strength, a temperature gradient between 20 meters (lowest model level) and 100 m has been calculated (Figure 7, $\Delta T = T{100m} - T{20m}$).
-In the morning, the modelled break-up is more than one hour too early.
-The reason for this could be the absence of soil water melting, an effect not implemented in the land surface model of MM5 (Chen and Dudhia [2001a,2001b]).
-Melting of frozen water will slow down the heating process at the surface since energy is required to pass the "heat-capacity barrier".
+[30] To evaluate the modeled inversion strength, a temperature gradient between 20 meters (lowest model level) and 100 m has been calculated (Figure 7, $\Delta T = T{100m} - T{20m}$ ).
+In the morning, the modeled breakup is more than one hour too early.
+The reason for this could be the absence of soil water melting, an effect not implemented in the land surface model of MM5 [Chen and Dudhia, 2001a, 2001b].
+Melting of frozen water will slow down the heating process at the surface since energy is required to pass the "heat-capacity barrier."